ghost1372/ghost1372.github.io/source/DevWinUI/jsonNavigationService/index.md

 If you want to use `Frame.GoBack` to navigate back in the frame while maintaining the correct `NavigationViewItem` selection, you should use `JsonNavigationService.GoBack` instead.
 This ensures that the NavigationView stays in sync with the current page.
 {% endnote %}

+{% note warning %}
+You dont need to define multiple `Target` for T4, Once you define a target, it can be used for all t4 templates.
+{% endnote %}

+{% note warning %}
+`JsonNavigationService.Initialize` and `ConfigureBreadcrumbBar` Both **require** a `PageDictionary`.
+But their types are different and the T4 templates for them are different too.
+So if you are using T4, note that you need both scripts but you can only use one target.
+{% endnote %}

 # Localize Strings